Kaibutsu: Music video

 The music video "Kaibutsu" was premiered on January 13, 2021, directed by Rina Mitsuzumi, with 2D animation by Kaori Onishi and motion graphics by Jun Matsuda and Cafuu.
 The music video depicts the conflict and determination of the main character, Legoshi, that wears a sense of speed and darkness.
 The music video surpassed 100 million views on June 22 and 200 million views on April 4, 2022.

 Live performance and cover

-Yoasobi premiered the live performance "Kaibutsu" for the first time in their first online concert—Keep Out Theater on February 14, 2021, where the song was the number fifth.
+Yoasobi premiered the live performance "Kaibutsu" at their first online concert—Keep Out Theater on February 14, 2021, where the song was the fifth.
 The duo gave a television debut performance of the song at the 63rd Japan Record Awards on December 30, alongside "Yasashii Suisei", and "Moshi mo Inochi ga Egaketara".

 On February 4, 2021, A cover of "Kaibutsu" by Japanese singer Masayuki Suzuki was released as a promotional single from his 35th anniversary cover greatest hit album Discover Japan DX, scheduled for release on February 23.